c-stev/CSI-4900/README.md

 ## Acknowledgments

 This project is supervised by Professor Mohammad Alnabhan as part of the CSI 4900 honors course at the University of Ottawa.

+## Notes

+Currently the only raw data that hasn't been uploaded to the repository is COVID-FNIR, LIAR, and Pheme.
+Everything else is available